plusnew/router/README.md

       {/* in case the path matched the namespace of a route, but the parameters were not correct the children of Invalid will be display */}
       <Invalid>Route found, but with invalid parameter</Invalid>

+      {/* a consumer is a listener for routechanges*/}
+      <rootRoute.Consumer>{routeState =>
+        // when the route is active, or active whith some kids, then the parameter come available for the compiler (routeState.isActive || routeState.isActiveAsParent) && routeState.parameter.rootRouteName.oneParameter
+      }</rootRoute.Consumer>
     </>,
 );
 ```